-You've seen the many storytelling types in the last chapter, now let's look at the channels and formats you can share through.
+You've seen the many storytelling types in the last chapter, now let's look at the channels and formats you can share.
 It is crucial to pick the right place to start.

 - Website: webpage, blog posts

 - LinkedIn: posts

 - Youtube: videos